 DRO content is indexed by Google, Google Scholar and other web search services.
 Records with full-text should rank high in search results.
 Positioning depends partly on how many other web pages link to the DRO record.
 Providing the full-text attracts links and promotes your ranking.
 Social media can help too.
 Email the DRO Team 140 characters describing your output and we'll tweet about it for you.

 University libraries spend millions of pounds each year on journal subscriptions.
 But even Harvard University declared it can't afford subscriptions to all the journals its researchers want to read.
 Therefore it may be incorrect to assume that every researcher whom you want to read your work has access.

 JSTOR launched Register & Read in 2012, a web service giving free access to over 5 million articles from across 1.5K journals.
 It was intended for use by independent researchers, not affiliated to any university.
 However, JSTOR found that only 16% of users came from this group.
 Most use was by researchers working in universities.

 Evidence from across a range of disciplines indicates that papers made freely available from repositories gain a citation advantage over those which require a subscription.
 Although repository deposit won't make the uncitable, citable, your chances of being cited increase if your papers are more widely available.

 Journal articles and conference papers must be available open access to be eligible for submission.

-Gold open access: HEFCE have also said that outputs made open access via the Gold route do not need to be deposited in a repository.
+Gold open access: Research England (formerly HEFCE) has also said that outputs made open access via the Gold route do not need to be deposited in a repository.
 These papers are freely available to all from publishers' websites usually because an Article Processing Charge has been paid (APC).
 However, it is this University's policy that researchers must still provide their final manuscripts for deposit in DRO.
 The DRO Team will add the final published version when published.